Case Studies and White Papers

 Outstanding warrants are a significant issue in Michigan and across the country.
 Warrant management is a complex and time-consuming process that presents numerous challenges for courts and law enforcement.

 The 61st District Court in Grand Rapids, Michigan sought a novel solution to the warrant challenge: a “pre-warrant” intervention.
-Partnering with Court Innovations, the Court developed a program on the Matterhorn platform designed to reach citizens who were about to be issued a failure to appear warrant.
+The Court developed a program on the Matterhorn platform designed to reach citizens who were about to be issued a failure to appear warrant.

 At the time of the pilot launch in August of 2015, Court Administrator Gary Secor estimated that Grand Rapids issued over 5,500 bench warrants each year for citizens who failed to appear in court.
-(Not including the number of citizenswho were issued a warrant for failing to pay fines to the court.)
+(Not including the number of citizens who were issued a warrant for failing to pay fines to the court.)
 The primary objective for the Matterhorn pilot was to reduce the number of new bench warrants to slow the warrant backlog growth, as well as saving the court significant time, money, and energy.
-Read More (PDF)

 29th District Court: High Citizen Engagement Through Effective Online Outreach